Travis Konecny Game Preview: Flyers vs. Penguins

 Konecny Season Stats Insights

-- In 23 games this season, Konecny has averaged 18:47 on the ice, while putting up a plus-minus rating of +8.
+- In 24 games this season, Konecny has averaged 18:45 on the ice, while putting up a plus-minus of +8.

-- In nine of 23 games this season, Konecny has scored a goal, with three of those games resulting in multiple goals.
+- In Konecny's 24 games played this season he's scored in nine of them, but has yet to post a multi-goal effort.

-- Konecny has a point in 12 of 23 games this season, with multiple points in six of them.
+- Konecny has a point in 12 games this year (out of 24), including multiple points six times.

-- Konecny has posted an assist in a game five times this year in 23 games played, including multiple assists once.
+- Konecny has an assist in five of 24 games this season, with multiple assists in one of them.

-- The implied probability is 59.8% that Konecny goes over his points over/under based on the odds.
+- Konecny's odds on his points prop carry an implied probability of 60.6% that he hits the over.

-- There is an implied probability of 36.4% of Konecny going over his assist prop bet, considering the moneyline odds.
+- Konecny has an implied probability of 37.7% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.